-Over the Christmas 2016 vacation I paid a long overdue visit to a national park in Abitibi, Quebec, I had wanted to visit for a long time: the Aiguebelle park.
-The Aiguebelle park is a national park that is part of the SEPAQ network, which includes many national parks found in the province.
+Over the Christmas 2016 vacation I paid a long overdue visit to a provincial park in Abitibi, Quebec, I had wanted to visit for a long time: the Aiguebelle park.
+The Aiguebelle park is a provincial park that is part of the SEPAQ network, which includes many provincial parks found in the province.
 It is located approximately at a seven hours drive North-West of Montreal, in a beautiful region that usually gets an amazing amount of snow each winter: Abitibi.

 If you try to book the huts online the system will not allow you to book a hut for only one night, there is a reservation minimum of two nights.
 However, it can be avoided by calling the reservation center directly (I don’t know if the same rules apply in the summer).
 We booked hut “Le Patineur” for the first night and “La Guêpe” for the second night.